Best 8 Weight Fly Rod – Top 10 of 2023

 Now that you’ve got a good overview of some of the best 8 weight fly rods out there on the market, we’ll also take a look at the best 8 wt fly rod combo.
 Fly rod outfits have the advantage that they come perfectly balanced right out of the box.
 No need for you to think about which rod to combine with which reel.
 That guesswork is taken out of play for you by the manufacturers.
 Here are some of the best 8 weight fly rod outfits money can buy.

-Redington Field Kit
+Redington Original Kit

 Why we picked it: